himselfv/wakan/Components/readme.txt

 After install:
 * Add source folder to the shell's library path.

-4. Dream Graphic Pack by William Yang (http://www.torry.net/authorsmore.php?id=667)
+5. Dream Graphic Pack by William Yang (http://www.torry.net/authorsmore.php?id=667)
-NOTE: Apparently, this pack is not needed.
+NOTE: Not used anymore.
+Do not install.
 This one is tricky:
 1. Create a new package and add all *.pas files except for ColorBtnEdit.pas.
 2. When Delphi complains, add "Variants" and "Controls" to uses list where needed.